Instruments and Solar Projects

 The next photo shows the top of the instrument with the vane lifted up so that you can see the shaft and bearing (This is what I do when I periodically apply oil to the shaft).
 The bearing was hammered into the plastic top so that about 1/4 inch of it remained above the top.
 This keeps rain water and snow melt from getting inside.
 As noted earlier, the bottle cap rides above the top by just a few millimeters.
 This also helps keep rain and snow from getting inside in the instrument.

 Here is the inside display showing two LED's illuminated, which indicates the wind blowing from the west-northwest.
 Because the switches in the base are close together, the magnet will fire off two lights as it passes over between two switches.
 This doubles the resolution of the wind measurement.
-To make this work correctly you may need to rotate the switches a bit after they have been inserted in the block base.
+To make this work correctly you may need to remove and rotate the switches a bit after they have been inserted in the block base.

 A total of nine wires enter underneath a window using using a small piece of ribbon cable and are conneted to a 9 point terminal in the back of the display to complete the circuit.
 In the upper left of the diplay is a small switch to turn off/on the LED's.
 Also behind the display I bolted a battery holder for 2 AA batteries.